A selection of 20 stunning green slate headstones and memorials to inspire you. This includes 10 recently added headstone designs.

 This green slate headstone blends in beautifully into its surroundings, yet it remains formal and dignified.

-One has complete control over the letterforms when using slate.
+One has complete control over the letterforms when using green slate.
 I often go for quite a timeless letterform like the headstone above that won't look out of place in 20 - 30 years time.
 It is elegant and works well in an ancient churchyard.

 I am always looking for other ways to say 'in loving memory' as it is very much over-used.
 'Remember' is positive and instructive, and is seldom used these days.
 'Remembered with love' is a good alternative and is quietly gentle.

 I would never have been able to draw and carve this section of the Cosworth engine on other material but slate!
-The harsh lines of the engine are a fitting contrast to the flowing italics on this dignified headstone.
+The harsh lines of the engine are a fitting contrast to the flowing italics on this dignified green slate headstone.

 A simple carving of wheat says much about the life of whom the headstone commemorates.
 A man of the land - a farmer.
 It is such an ancient symbol.
 The quote by Philip Larkin 'What will survive of us is love' is personal and yet speaks to everyone.
 Read more on headstone symbols.

 A simple headstone is often best.
-This inscription on this headstone is formal yet it doesn't shout.
+This inscription on this green slate gravestone is formal yet it doesn't shout.
 It retains a softness that is approachable.
 Often Cotswold churches don't like the thought of using green slate and would rightly prefer a limestone, preferably local.
 I would say however that green slate should be the exception.
 Its warm grey, green colour blends extremely well into the grey, honey coloured landscape.

 Green slate will weather well.
 Because it is never polished but just rubbed smooth, bacteria will settle in time and it will mellow with even greater effect into the landscape.
 It can be cleaned however, and will never be permanently discoloured by the weathering process.